Merthyr Tydfil: Culture

 Merthyr's Central Library holds a prominent position in the town centre, as a Carnegie library.
 Merthyr hosted the National Eisteddfod in 1881 and 1901 and the national Urdd Gobaith Cymru Eisteddfod in 1987.
 Like nearby Aberdare, it is known for its music scene.
 Several bands have achieved national success, including The Blackout and Midasuno.
 From 2011 to 2014, the town held a Merthyr Rock Festival at Cyfarthfa Park.
 To complement this, the town holds the Merthyr Rising each year – a three-day celebration of town history through local music, held on the site of the Rising itself in Penderyn Square at the junction of Castle Street and High Street.

 Tourism

 The town lies the southern edge of the Brecon Beacons National Park and is also well-placed for visitors to the South Wales Valleys.
 The remains of Morlais Castle are on the northern edge of Merthyr Tydfil, the Norman castle was reportedly never completed.
-The Brecon Mountain Railway is a narrow-gauge tourist railway that runs up the Taf Fechan valley from Pant on the outskirts of Merthyr Tydfil.
+The Brecon Mountain Railway is a narrow-gauge tourist railway that runs up the Taf Fechan valley from Pant on the outskirts of Merthyr Tydfil, using five miles of trackbed of the abandoned Brecon & Merthyr Railway.